logicalclocks/machine-learning-api/docs/integrations/python.md

 !!! info "Ports"

-    If you are unable to connect, please ensure that your Model Registry & Serving can receive incoming traffic from your Python environment on port 443.
+    If you are unable to connect, please ensure that your Model Management can receive incoming traffic from your Python environment on port 443.

 ## Next Steps